 Part of the reason why cycling accounts for a small portion of trips is due to the type of cycling infrastructure available.
 Most of the existing cycling network does not meet the needs of all ages and abilities.
 Most of the facilities that are available include painted bike lanes and/or shared use lanes where people cycling must share the lane with vehicle traffic.
-As of 2020, there were also 17 kilometres of designated trail facilities, some of which has not been built.
-In addition, in 2020, the Municipality installed protected bike lanes along Chemainus Road between River Road and Bare Point Road.
+As of 2020, there were also 17 kilometres of designated trail facilities, some of which have not been built.
+In addition, in 2020, the Municipality installed protected bike lanes along Chemainus Road between Henry Road and Victoria Street.

 Notwithstanding these improvements, overall, the cycling network is limited and does not provide a level of safety required for public to consider it fully as a mode of transportation.

-Uni-directional bike lanes were implemented along a segment of Chemainus Road (River Road to Bare Point Road) in 2020, making these facilities the first protected bicycle lanes in North Cowichan.
+Uni-directional bike lanes were implemented along a segment of Chemainus Road (Henry Road to Victoria Street) in 2020, making these facilities the first protected bicycle lanes in North Cowichan.